 Providing financial education early will encourage good money management for those just joining the workplace or leaving university with debt.

 It’s never been more important to help stretch your employees’ salaries.
 With the rising cost of living, many struggle to make ends meet and appreciate their employers' assistance in reducing their financial burden.

 Our Pluxee Card offers employees up to 15% cashback at over 80 participating retailers.
 Employers can add funds to the cards or leave that solely to their employees.
 Either way, by earning cashback when they make essential or special purchases, your employees can create a pot that they can use towards other expenses.

 With our Help to Save Scheme, employers can deduct money from their employees’ monthly wages to be automatically paid into a savings account.
 This ensures that money is set aside each month before it reaches the employee’s bank account, guaranteeing they’ll become consistent savers and build a pot for the future.

 Bridging the generational divide with Pluxee UK

 There’s much more to discuss on this subject, and not just from a social and workplace relationship perspective, which we touched on briefly with mentoring.
 Research also suggests that there are generational differences regarding physical wellbeing benefits.
 However, given the current climate of financial uncertainty impacting all generations, we’ve focused solely on financial wellbeing benefits on this occasion.

-Request a call today to discover how Sodexo Engage can help you create a cross-generational employee wellbeing and benefits offering that will empower your people and boost your business.
+Request a call today to discover how Pluxee UK can help you create a cross-generational employee wellbeing and benefits offering that will empower your people and boost your business.